Costa Grande of Guerrero: Pre-Hispanic period

 The first human occupants of the region were nomadic tribes with a hunting and gathering culture.
 Before the Mexican colonial period, the area had always been sparsely populated, with widely dispersed settlements.
 Little is known of the early cultures of the area, but archeological sites in the area show settled human presence since at least 2000 B.C.E, and ceramic pieces and other finds have shown that the inhabitants had contact with both the Olmecs and Toltecs by the 8th century.
 It is not known if this contact was direct, or via the Mezcala culture, which was centered further inland.
 In Atoyac municipality, there are a number of archeological remains corresponding to the Mezcala culture, which developed between the 5th and 7th centuries.

 By the 11th century, Petatlán was inhabited by the Cuitlatecos, the Chumbias and the Pantecas.
 Many of these inhabitants migrated from the north, through Zacatula.
-The original settlement of Tecpan is thought to have been founded in 1326 by a Mexica tribe which migrated from the north.
-However, in the 14th century, much of the area, along with another Guerrero region called Tierra Caliente, came under the control of the Cuitlatecos, with their capital at Mezcaltepec.
-Other cultures in the area included the Tolimecas, Chubias, Coixas, Pantecas and Cuitlecas.
+The original settlement of Tecpan is thought to have been founded in 1326 by a Nahua tribe which migrated from the north.
+However, in the 14th century, much of the area, along with another Guerrero region called Tierra Caliente, came under the control of the Cuitlatecos, with their most important settlement being Mezcaltepec near Atoyac de Álvarez.
+The Tolimecas were another culture that existed in the area.
 The two largest settlements of this dominion were Cuitlatepan, near Zihuatanejo, and Petatlán.
 In the 15th century, both the rising Aztec Empire and Purépecha Empire were putting pressure onto the Cuitlateco dominion, which eventually brought it to an end.
 The Purépecha held some areas of the Costa Grande, including Zihuatanejo Bay, which was used as a kind of retreat on what is now Playa Las Gatas.
 The Aztecs took Cuitlatepan in 1497 and much of the rest of the Costa Grande by 1504, renaming Cuitlaetepan to Cihuatlán, and forming a tributary province which roughly coincides with the Costa Grande today.
 The Aztec conquest caused much of the population to flee and abandon the cities of Petatlán and Cihuatlán.
 For this reason, little remains of them today.
 Aztec control of the area was loose and some small areas still remained allied with the Purépecha.